mchmarny/fsme/README.md

 ## DB Instance

-> Define `FS_CLIENT_IDENTITY` environment variable to have the client use specific identity
+> Define `FS_CLIENT_IDENTITY` environment variable with a path to your GCP service account file to have the client use specific identity

 ```go